 CK-12 Foundation is a leading open educational resources (OER) non-profit organization dedicated to increasing access to high-quality K-12 STEM education materials.
 CK-12 offers free high-quality, standards-aligned, open content in the STEM subjects through an integrated set of tools for learning including digital textbooks, concept-based learning resources, simulations, interactive practice and more.
 All content is created and curated by teachers, for teachers and students.

 All CK-12 products and services are 100% free and are being used by students and teachers across thousands of schools both in the US and rest of the world.

-Circletime provides interactive “Mommy and Me classes” that are convenient and engaging for parents and fun and educational for children ages 0-6.
+Circletime provides interactive “Mommy and Me classes” that are convenient and engaging for parents.
+And they’re fun and educational for children ages 0-6.
 Every group session is led by a certified subject-matter expert.
 The hands-on sessions are evidence-based and promote healthy play activities that continue beyond the class.

 Most classes are free, but if needed, you can use the code homefun1

 A novel, world-class, online, interactive high school computer science curriculum that is entirely free.

 A free app and website to learn almost any foreign language.